 Penalties for Car Seat Infractions

-If your child is not properly secured in a car seat or booster seat, you could face a 3 point infraction against your license and a $60 fine.
+If your child is not properly secured in a car seat or booster seat, you could face a 3 point infraction against your license and a $60-$500 fine depending on severity of the offense.
 In some cases, parents who do not follow Florida car seat regulations can waive the points and attend a driver safety course instead.
 This alternative is entirely situational and depends on the judge overseeing your violation.
+Additionally, in more extreme situations where it becomes a case of child neglect, parents can face close to 5 years in prison, over $5,000 in fines, and more.

 How to handle